 Engineers and scientists all over the world are using Python and LabVIEW to solve hard problems in manufacturing and test automation, by taking advantage of the vast ecosystem of Python software.
 But going from an engineer’s proof-of-concept to a stable, production-ready version of Python, smoothly integrated with LabVIEW, has long been elusive.

-Join us for a live webinar and demo, as we take a LabVIEW data acquisition app and extend it with Python’s machine learning capabilities, to automatically detect and classify equipment vibration.
-Using a modern Python platform and the Python Integration Toolkit for LabVIEW, we’ll show how easy and fast it is to install heavy-hitting Python analysis libraries, take advantage of them from live LabVIEW code, and finally deploy the entire solution, Python included, using LabVIEW Application Builder.
+In this on-demand webinar and demo, we take a LabVIEW data acquisition app and extend it with Python’s machine learning capabilities, to automatically detect and classify equipment vibration.
+Using a modern Python platform and the Python Integration Toolkit for LabVIEW, we show how easy and fast it is to install heavy-hitting Python analysis libraries, take advantage of them from live LabVIEW code, and finally deploy the entire solution, Python included, using LabVIEW Application Builder.